-"Severe mental pain or suffering" would mean the prolonged mental harm caused by or resulting from intentional or threatened infliction of great bodily injury; the administration or application, or the threat to do so, of mind-altering substances or other procedures calculated to disrupt the senses or the personality; the threat of imminent death; and/or the threat that another person would imminently be subjected to the above actions.
+"Severe mental pain or suffering" would mean a mental injury that resulted in a substantial alteration of mental functioning that was manifested in a visibly demonstrable manner caused by or resulting from intentional or threatened infliction of great bodily injury; the administration or application, or the threat to do so, of mind-altering substances or other procedures calculated to disrupt the senses or the personality; the threat of imminent death; and/or the threat that another person would imminently be subjected to the above actions.

 House Bill 5269 would amend the Code of Criminal Procedure (MCL 777.16d) to specify that torture would be a Class A felony against a person with a maximum term of imprisonment of life.
-The bill is tie-barred to House Bill 5269 and would take effect January 1, 2006.
+The bill is tie-barred to House Bill 5269.